OfficeChromatography/2LabsToGo/2LabsToGo-Eco-Software/README.md

 This will install:
 ```
 docker
-docker-compose
+docker compose
 ```
-After some minutes, 2LabsToGo-Software is installed in your device.
+After some minutes, 2LabsToGo-Eco-Software is installed in your device.

-Then and execute the run.py file with
+To start the server execute the run.py file with
 ```
 python3 run.py
 ```